green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

 - `--dev-no-optimizations` Disables the creation of potential optimization recommendations based on the measurement run.
 - `--print-phase-stats PHASE_NAME` Prints the stats of the given phase to the CLI.
 Typical argument would be "\[RUNTIME\]" to see all runtime phases combined
 - `--print-logs` Prints the container and process logs to stdout
+- `--iterations` Specify how many times each scenario should be executed (Default: 1)
+  + With multiple files (see `--filename`), all files are processed sequentially, then the entire sequence is repeated N times
+    * Example: with files A.yml, B.yml and `--iterations 2`, the execution order is A, B, A, B.

 These options are not available when doing cron runs.